Code-Institute-Submissions/BitWise-Front-End_2/README.md

 This field will look like the comment but will allow the user to change the body.
 It utilizes the [form validation feature](#form-validation) and has a cancel button as well as a submission button.

-The state of the comments are updated to ammend the comment immediatly in it current location.
+The state of the comments are updated to amend the comment immediately in it current location.

-On successfull or failed comment edit a notification will be generated using the [notification feature](#notifications).
+On successful or failed comment edit a notification will be generated using the [notification feature](#notifications).

 <details>
       <summary style="font-weight:bold">Comment Edit Screenshot</summary>